mkawalec/imap/README.md

 ## ToDo

 We would like to see more tests.
-Parsing of `BODYSTRUCTURE` replies would be nice, but the output format seems to be poorly documented and a bit insane, so PRs are appreciated.
+Actual parsing of `BODYSTRUCTURE` replies would be nice, but the output format seems to be poorly documented and a bit insane, so PRs are appreciated.